 - AP Advanced Placement course credit. - AR North Carolina High School to Community College Articulation Agreement course credit. - CR CLEP (College Level Examination Program) course credit, or other academic credit applied from non-course activity. - NS No Show.
 Student enrolled but didn't attend the course during the first 10% of the term.
-This will not influence the quality point ratio. - T/TR Transfer credit from other colleges, universities, and military credit. - TA Transfer credit from other North Carolina colleges and universities that articulates under the Comprehensive Articulation Agreement. - TS Transfer credit from other North Carolina community colleges, which can be used only for diploma or A.A.S. programs. - Y Audit.
+This will not influence the quality point ratio. - T/TR Transfer credit from other colleges, universities, and military credit. - Y Audit.